planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/loadfile.rst

 #.
 From the :ref:`geoserver.webadmin` page, click on the :guilabel:`Stores` link on the left side, under :guilabel:`Data`.

    .. figure:: img/storeslink.png
-      :align: center

-      *Click this link to go to the Stores page*
+      Click this link to go to the Stores page

 #.
 Click on :guilabel:`Add new store`.

    .. figure:: img/storespage.png
-      :align: center

-      *Stores page*
+      Stores page

 #.
 Select :guilabel:`GeoTIFF` under :guilabel:`Raster Data Sources`.

    .. figure:: img/tif_newtifstore.png
-      :align: center

-      *Adding a GeoTIFF store*
+      Adding a GeoTIFF store

 #.
 Fill out the form as follows: